kevinmatthes/fortran2018-asymptote/changelog.d/feature:units.rst

 - define destructor for Asymptote size settings

-- define setter method for the length unit of the drawing (big point)
+- define setter method for the length unit of the drawing (big points)

-- define setter method for the length unit of the drawing (centimetre)
+- define setter method for the length unit of the drawing (centimetres)

-- define setter method for the length unit of the drawing (inch)
+- define setter method for the length unit of the drawing (inches)

-- define setter method for the length unit of the drawing (millimetre)
+- define setter method for the length unit of the drawing (millimetres)

-- define setter method for the length unit of the drawing (point)
+- define setter method for the length unit of the drawing (points)